-Creatures can spend a Prosperity Point (see Starting Stats, Raise The Dead) when attempting any Expertise Check to perform a Combination Execution.
+Creatures can spend a Prosperity Point when attempting any Expertise Check to perform a

+Combination Execution.
 The creature chooses two relevant Expertise from different Aptitudes and rolls both dice.
 They then combine the results, and add the higher of the two Modifiers, to determine the result of the Check.